-While the Covid-19 pandemic caused some 2020 MotoGP races to be culled, the new-look schedule still features 14 confirmed high-octane Grand Prix races across Europe, with stops in Spain, Italy, Austria, France and the Czech Republic - with the possibility of more further afield.
-Our next stop is Italy - not San Marino - for the San Marino Grand Prix on September 13.
+While the coronavirus pandemic caused some 2020 MotoGP races to be culled, the new-look schedule still features 14 high-octane Grand Prix races across Europe for a with stops in Spain, Italy, Austria, France and the Czech Republic - with the possibility of more further afield.
 Don't miss a single lap with our guide - here's how to watch a MotoGP live stream no matter where you are in the world right now.

 The revised 2020 MotoGP calendar runs from July 19's Spanish Grand Prix in Jerez to November 22, when the Portuguese Grand Prix is scheduled.
 Full streaming details are below - the key to watching your usual coverage abroad being to grab a great VPN like ExpressVPN

 In total, seven of the new-look season's races are taking place in Spain and five circuits will host two races each on back-to-back weeks.
-So while we sadly had to skip the MotoGP British Grand Prix this year, we have got new events in the Styrian Grand Prix, Teruel GP and Emilia Romagna Grand Prix.
+So while we sadly had to skip the MotoGP British Grand Prix this year, we've enjoyed new events in the Styrian Grand Prix, Teruel GP and Emilia Romagna Grand Prix.

 All eyes had been on six-time MotoGP champion Marc Marquez, but he may have to sit the entire rest of the season out after breaking his arm in the season-opening Spanish Grand Prix.
-The reigning world champion tried to compete in the Andalusian GP just a few days later but was unable to, and had to subsequently go under the knife again.
+The reigning world champion tried to compete in the Andalusian GP shortly after the sport's restart, but was unable to, and had to subsequently go under the knife again.

-Yamaha's hotly tipped French youngster Fabio Quartararo got off to a flying start, winning the first two races of the season, but he's since been pegged back by Ducati's Andrea Dovizioso, who's three points behind in the Riders' Championship.
+Yamaha's hotly tipped French youngster Fabio Quartararo got off to a flying start, winning the first two races of the season, but he's since been pegged back by Spain's Joan Mir, who sits atop the Riders' Championship standings with a comfortable lead, thanks to his remarkable consistency - while he's only won a single race outright, he's got nine podium finishes to his name this season.

 Ready to watch every knee-scraping turn?
 Follow our guide as we explain how to get a MotoGP live stream from anywhere in the world.

-- More sport: how to watch a PGA live stream
+- Can't-miss sport: how to watch a Masters live stream

 How to live stream MotoGP races from outside your country